 To move the pointer, slide your finger across the TouchPad surface in the direction you want the pointer to go.
-Use the left and right TouchPad buttons like the corresponding buttons on an external mouse.
-To scroll up and down using the TouchPad scroll zone, slide your finger up or down over the vertical white line.
+Use the TouchPad buttons like the corresponding buttons on an external mouse.
+To scroll up and down using the TouchPad vertical scroll zone, slide your finger up or down over the lines.

 NOTE: If you are using the TouchPad to move the pointer, you must lift your finger off the TouchPad before moving it to the scroll zone.
-Simply sliding your finger from the TouchPad to the scroll zone will not activate the scrolling function.
+Simply sliding your finger from the TouchPad to the scroll zone does not activate the scrolling function.